-Punahou Summer School is in full swing, with more than 150 enriching courses for students K – 12.
-Here’s a round-up of some summer school action happening on and off campus.
+Punahou Summer School featured more than 150 enriching courses for students K – 12.
+Here’s a round-up of some summer school action that happened on and off campus.

 Swimming and Water Polo

-Summer school is going swimmingly for students spending their days in the Waterhouse Pool, with a focus on health, fitness, water safety and fun.
-Students in the swimming class are learning beginning techniques with the use of props, such as kickboards.
-Meanwhile, in the beginners level water polo class, students grades 2 – 5 are getting to know the sport for the first time, practicing treading water, throwing and team building.
+Summer school went swimmingly for students spending their days in the Waterhouse Pool, with a focus on health, fitness, water safety and fun.
+Students in the swimming class learned beginning techniques with the use of props, such as kickboards.
+Meanwhile, in the beginners level water polo class, students grades 2 – 5 got to know the sport for the first time, practicing treading water, throwing and team building.

 Up, Up and Away

 The sky’s the limit in this class.
-Students in grades 4 – 5 learn all about aeronautics and the principles of flight in Up, Up and Away by crafting their own planes, kites and rockets.
+Students in grades 4 – 5 learned all about aeronautics and the principles of flight in Up, Up and Away by crafting their own planes, kites and rockets.
 A thrilling flight simulation gave them a hands-on understanding of what it takes to get a plane airborne.
-For the finale of class, students will launch their own rockets.
+For the finale of class, students launched their own rockets.

-Case Middle School students are on a historical and culinary journey to discover the origins of local cuisine.
-With a focus on a different culture each week, students are engaging in hands-on cooking and tastings, even recently sampling 10 different types of Spam.
-They are also learning about the immigration and trade networks of the Hawaiians, Chinese, Koreans and others who brought our local favorites to Hawai‘i.
+Case Middle School students took a historical and culinary journey to discover the origins of local cuisine.
+With a focus on a different culture each week, students engaged in hands-on cooking and tastings, even recently sampling 10 different types of Spam.
+They also learned about the immigration and trade networks of the Hawaiians, Chinese, Koreans and others who brought our local favorites to Hawai‘i.

 Introduction to Social Studies